Cross-Campus Leadership Initiative

 As we continue to strive to be the premier destination for college students seeking leadership development, the manner in how we articulate leadership and develop students must evolve as well.

-As a result, in 2015, a university-wide initiative was launched to further expand leadership opportunities for all CMU students.
-The Division of Student Affairs and the Educational Leadership Department in the College of Education and Human Services began a process to re-imagine leadership education.
+As a result, in 2015, a university-wide initiative was launched to expand leadership opportunities for all CMU students further.
+The Division of Student Affairs and the Counseling, Educational Leadership and Higher Education Department in the College of Education and Human Services began a process to re-imagine leadership education.
 Early in this reimagining, a partnership with Dr. Denny Roberts was created to review and assess existing leadership programs to create a plan to build the next generation of collegiate leadership opportunities.

 Cross-Campus Leadership Initiative